Henryk Szeryng: Partial discography

 London Symphony Orchestra, Antal Dorati conductor.
 1965.
 Philips SAL 3504.

 Violins

-He owned the Guarneri del Gesù "Le Duc" and "Sanctae Theresiae" violins, the Stradivarius "Hercules" violin, as well as the Messiah Strad copy by Jean-Baptiste Vuillaume which he gave to Prince Rainier III of Monaco.
+He owned the Guarneri del Gesù "Le Duc" of 1744; the Andrea Guarneri "Santa Theresa" of 1683; the Stradivarius "Hercules" of 1734; as well as the Messiah Strad copy by Jean-Baptiste Vuillaume of 1860 which he gave to Prince Rainier III of Monaco.
 The "Le Duc" was the instrument on which he performed and recorded mostly.
-In December 1972 he donated the "Hercules" to the City of Jerusalem to honor the 25th anniversary of the founding of the State of Israel, with the stipulation that it be loaned out for the use of outstanding young Israeli violinists.
-He also donated the "Sanctae Theresiae" to Mexico in 1974 with a similar stipulation that it be loaned for the use of outstanding young Mexican violinists.
+In December 1972, he donated the "Hercules" to the City of Jerusalem to honor the 25th anniversary of the founding of the State of Israel, with the stipulation that it be loaned out for the use of outstanding young Israeli violinists.
+He also donated the "Santa Theresa" to Mexico in 1974 with a similar stipulation that it be loaned for the use of outstanding young Mexican violinists.

 Awards and recognitions

 Grammy Award for Best Chamber Music Performance: